pxg/pxg.github.io/_posts/2018-05-23-redash-uk-postcode-map-for-postgres.markdown

 ![Screenshot of Redash table UI](/assets/images/posts/redash_bolts_1.png)

 One thing to note is the Redash table UI limits the number of decimal places to 2 which is misleading.
-The more accurate longitude and latitidue is there if you download the dataset.
+The more accurate longitude and latitude is there if you download the dataset.

-Now click the "+ NEW VISULIZATION" button, which is outlined in red on the screenshot above, then select:
+Now click the "+ NEW VISUALIZATION" button, which is outlined in red on the screenshot above, then select:
 - visualisation type: map
 - Latitude Column Name: latitude
 - Longitude Column Name: longitude